Kuan-Ru-Chiou/Magnetic-tunneling-junction/README.md

 ![kk](https://github.com/Kuan-Ru-Chiou/Pic/blob/master/32211.jpg)

 Fig. 1.3 anti damping and field like torque curves versus voltage plots.
-The parameters are same to the chapter 8.
 Here, we select Nox = 4 layer and UI = 3.92 eV for illustrating the bias dependence of the torques for 2- and 4- terminal set up.

 ### Summary :